glennhickey/teHmm/README.md

      export PATH=/home/tools/teHmm/bin:${PATH}
      export PYTHONPATH=/home/tools/:${PYTHONPATH}

+Testing
+-

+Unit tests can be performed by running `./allTests.py` *from the teHmm/ directory*.
+If these don't run successfully it's unlikely any of the examples below will either.

 Annotation Tracks
 -----

-Genome annotation tracks are specified in files in [BED](http://genome.ucsc.edu/FAQ/FAQformat.html#format1),  [BigWig](http://genome.ucsc.edu/goldenPath/help/bigWig.html) or [Fasta](http://en.wikipedia.org/wiki/FASTA_format) format.
+Genome annotation tracks are specified in files in [BED](http://genome.ucsc.edu/FAQ/FAQformat.html#format1),  [BigBed](http://genome.ucsc.edu/FAQ/FAQformat.html#format1.5), ([BigWig](http://genome.ucsc.edu/goldenPath/help/bigWig.html) or [Fasta](http://en.wikipedia.org/wiki/FASTA_format) format.
 Each track should be in a single file.
 In general, BED files should be sorted and not contain any overlapping intervals.
 A script is included to do both these operations:

      removeBedOverlaps.py rawBed.bed > cleanBed.bed